jrandj/aws-security-specialty/README.md

 1. You have maintained an AWS account A containing an S3 bucket that another AWS account B needs to upload files to.
 In the S3 bucket policy, s3:PutObject is allowed for the IAM user in account B. And the IAM user in account B can use `aws s3api put-object` to upload objects to the S3 bucket successfully.
 However, it has been found that users in AWS account A cannot open the new uploaded objects.
 How should you fix this issue?
     * The problem is that once account B has uploaded objects to the bucket in account A, the objects are still owned by account B, and account A does not have access to it.
 The option `--acl bucket-owner-full-control` should be added to the command `aws s3api put-object` to give permissions to the bucket owner for the objects.

-1. Which of the following is used as a secure way to log into an EC2 Linux Instance?
+1. Which of the following is used as a secure way to log into an EC2 Linux instance?
     * SSH key pairs are used to login to EC2 instance.
 IAM credentials are not relevant as they are of the AWS console.
 AWS Access Keys are not relevant as they are used to log into the AWS console and services using the command line.

 1. Your company owns many AWS accounts managed by AWS Organizations.
 To meet security compliance, the CloudTrail should always be enabled in all AWS accounts.
 However, during the last couple of weeks, it was noticed that IAM users in certain AWS accounts disabled the CloudTrail feature.
 You need to add a restriction rule to prevent such actions.
 What is the best way to achieve that?